-This soup is so simple.
-A lot of people like to add carrots and potatoes but I find that the addition of those items tends to take away from the roasted pepper flavor.
+This soup is so simple, that you might be wondering if I missed something while typing the recipe.
+But trust me, less is best.
+You might notice that many Roasted Red Pepper Soup recipes add carrots and potatoes but I find that the addition of those items tends to take away from the robust roasted pepper flavour.

-Ok, so the next step is to peel and seed each one and then throw them all into the blender.
-Don’t fret if there are still black flecks on the peppers, this makes for wonderful flavor and looks really pretty in the finished product.
+The next step is to peel and seed them.
+Don’t fret if there are still a few black flecks on the peppers, this makes for wonderful flavour and looks pretty in the finished product.

 Here we go with the step by step recipe: